 What I Saw in Grand Canyon offers a sampler of many of the things families are most likely to see during their visit to the South Rim, as well as recommendations for easy walks and hikes.
 The book’s fun checklist format provides space for kids to record their own sightings while they learn about the park’s geology, wildlife, plants, and history.
 Back at home, they can use the book to share their Grand Canyon visit with family and friends.

-I hope What I Saw in Grand Canyon will prove to be a good companion for your family on your Grand Canyon journey.
+I hope What I Saw in Grand Canyon will prove to be a good companion for you and your family on your Grand Canyon journey.
 May you have a safe, enjoyable, and unforgettable visit to the South Rim.

 If you are a teacher or homeschooler looking for ways to extend What I Saw in Grand Teton: A Kid’s Guide to the National Park, here are a few activity ideas for you.
 My thanks to third-grade teacher Suzy Miller for “Safe Space”–a fun way to teach important lessons for kids living in or visiting areas with potentially dangerous wildlife.